RaiaN/rokoko_houdini_plugin/README.md

 # rokoko_houdini_plugin
-This plugin allows to use Rokoko Studio Live functionality to manipulate Houdini objects
+This plugin allows to use Rokoko Studio Live data to manipulate Houdini objects